aepks/coffee-is-a-core-value/README.md

 1. Person scans ID.
 2. System generates a new account for this person.
-3. System finds their hawk name, if available.
+3. System finds their hawk name.

-  1. If information is not display a message on the screen with the following: "Unable to find your hawk information.
-To register your account under your name, follow this link: [google form].
-Once you fill out the form, your information will update automatically.
-Please press OK to continue."

 4. Display current balance.

 Task 2: Purchasing a coffee.

-1. Person scans ID, or is on guest account.
+1. Person scans ID.
 2. The main menu will appear.
 Prompt the user with their current balance, and the available menu options.
 "Welcome, [username].
 Your current balance is []."
 3. The user will then press the 'purchase item' button on the coffee machine terminal.
 1. The user's account will be checked, to ensure they have the requisite balance.